Do Deuce

-Do Deuce (Japanese: ドウデュース, foaled 7 May 2019) is a retired Japanese Thoroughbred racehorse.
+Do Deuce (Japanese: ドウデュース, Hepburn: Dō Dūsu; foaled 7 May 2019) is a retired Japanese Thoroughbred racehorse.
 He was the best two-year-old colt in Japan in 2021 when he was undefeated in three races including the Ivy Stakes and the Asahi Hai Futurity Stakes.
 The highlight of his second campaign came when he defeated Equinox to win the Tokyo Yushun.
 As a four-year-old in 2023 he won the Kyoto Kinen in February and ended the year by taking the Arima Kinen.
-He then won the autumn edition of the Tenno Sho and the Japan Cup as a five-year-old in 2024.
+He then won the autumn edition of the Tennō Shō and the Japan Cup as a five-year-old in 2024.
 He was also voted Japanese Horse of the Year and JRA Award for Best Older Male Horse in the same year.

 Background

 Do Deuce is a bay colt with a white blaze bred in Japan by Northern Farm.
 During his racing career he was trained by Yasuo Tomomichi and raced in the grey and white of Kieffers Co Ltd.

-He was from the twelfth crop of foals sired by Heart's Cry a horse whose wins included the Arima Kinen and the Dubai Sheema Classic, as well as the only racehorse that was able to defeat Japanese legendary racehorse Deep Impact on Japanese soil.
+He was from the twelfth crop of foals sired by Heart's Cry, a horse whose wins included the Arima Kinen and the Dubai Sheema Classic, as well as the only racehorse that was able to defeat Japanese legendary racehorse Deep Impact on Japanese soil.
 His other foals have included Just A Way, Cheval Grand, Suave Richard, Admire Rakti, and Lys Gracieux.
 Do Deuce's dam Dust And Diamonds was bred in Kentucky and raced with considerable success in the United States where she won the Gallant Bloom Handicap and ran second in the Breeders' Cup Filly & Mare Sprint.
-In November 2016 at Keeneland she was bought for $1,000,000 by Katsumi Yoshida and exported to Japan.
+In November 2016 at Keeneland, she was bought for $1,000,000 by Katsumi Yoshida and exported to Japan.
 She was a great-granddaughter of Darling Lady, a half-sister to the dams of Dancing Brave and Jolypha.